Barky/barky/README.md

 - 🌱 I’m currently working as a Product Manager.

-- 👯 I am working on Game Design, Level Design,Game Development and Data Science.
+- 👯 I am working on Game Design, Level Design, Game Development and Data Science.

 - 📫 How to reach me via mail **barkirgen@gmail.com**